junxit/us-congress-bills-115/bill.md

 ---
 legis-num: H.R.
 3731
 congress: 115th CONGRESS
-session: 1st Session
+session: 2d Session
-chamber: IN THE SENATE OF THE UNITED STATES
+chamber: In the Senate of the United States,
 ---

 # H.R.
 3731

-> To provide overtime pay for employees of the United States Secret Service, and for other purposes.
+That the bill from the House of Representatives (H.R.
+3731) entitled “An Act to provide overtime pay for employees of the United States Secret Service, and for other purposes.”, do pass with the following

+*Strike all after the enacting clause and insert the following:*

 ## § 1.
 Short title

-This Act may be cited as the “Secret Service Recruitment and Retention Act of 2017”.
+This Act may be cited as the “Secret Service Recruitment and Retention Act of 2018”.

 ## § 2.
 Extension of overtime pay exception through 2018 for protective services

+- **(a)** *Amendments*
-- **(a)** *In general* The Overtime Pay for Protective Services Act of 2016 (5 U.S.C.
+  - **(1)** *In general* Section 2 of the Overtime Pay for Protective Services Act of 2016 (5 U.S.C.
 5547 note) is amended—
-  - **(1)** in the section heading for section 2, by striking “2016” and inserting “2016 through 2018”; and
+    - **(A)** in the section heading, by striking “in 2016” and inserting “during 2016 through 2018”;
+    - **(B)** in subsection (a), by striking “2016” and inserting “2016, 2017, or 2018”; and
-  - **(2)** by striking “during 2016” each place it appears and inserting “during 2016 through 2018”.
+    - **(C)** in subsection (b), by striking paragraph (1) and inserting the following:
+      > - **(1)** *In general* Notwithstanding any other provision of law, including section 5547(a) of title 5, United States Code, and only to the extent that an appropriation is provided specifically in an appropriations Act for premium pay in excess of the annual equivalent of the limitation on the rate of pay contained in section 5547(a), any covered employee may receive premium pay during 2016, 2017, and 2018, to the extent provided under section 118 of the Treasury and General Government Appropriations Act, 2001 (5 U.S.C.
+5547 note).

+  - **(2)** *Clarifying provision* Section 118 of the Treasury and General Government Appropriations Act, 2001 (5 U.S.C.
+5547 note) is amended, in the first sentence, by inserting “or 3056A” after “section 3056(a)”.
 - **(b)** *Effective date* The amendments made by subsection (a) shall take effect as if enacted on December 31, 2016.
 - **(c)** *Report on extensions* Not later than January 30, 2018, and January 30, 2019, the Director of the Secret Service shall submit to the Committee on Homeland Security and the Committee on Oversight and Government Reform of the House of Representatives and the Committee on Homeland Security and Governmental Affairs of the Senate a report on the effects of the amendment made by subsection (a)(2).
 The report shall include, with respect to the previous calendar year—
   - **(1)** the total number of United States Secret Service personnel receiving premium pay above the premium pay limitation in subsection (a) of section 5547 of title 5, United States Code;